MarkC-b3d/FSTools/README.md

 Navigate to where you extracted the FSTools addon folder and "install from file" the FSTools.py file.

 # Launching FSTools
 When FSTools is installed and ready to be used it can be activated in object or edit mode with ALT + Q.

+# Roadmap
+There are a lot of features I want to add to FSTools and its currently quite far away from where I want it to be.
+I open sourced this addon in the hopes that other developers would contribute code and make it even greater.
+It takes time to make great addons and copious amounts of coffee.
+The following is just some things on my mind for FSTools to have.

+I want to move FSTools to v0.2 by December 2019.
+November 2019 will continue to be small additions, code cleanup along with code compliance audit and review.

+- [ ] An FSTools menu for riggers / animators to use.
+- [ ] Render presets menu.